 The BMC FW is increasingly called upon to perform system functions that are time-critical in that failure to provide these functions in a timely manner can result in system or component damage.
-Intel® \$1400/\$1600/\$2400/\$2600/\$4600 Server Platforms introduce a BMC watchdog feature to provide a safeguard against this scenario by providing an automatic recovery mechanism.
-It also can provide automatic recovery of functionality that has failed due to a fatal FW defect triggered by a rare sequence of events or a BMC hang due to some type of HW glitch (e.g. power).
+Intel® S1400/S1600/S2400/S2600/S4600 Server Platforms introduce a BMC watchdog feature to provide a safe-guard against this scenario by providing an automatic recovery mechanism.
+It also can provide automatic recovery of functionality that has failed due to a fatal FW defect triggered by a rare sequence of events or a BMC hang due to some type of HW glitch (for example, power).